wzbg/read-comfortably/README.md

 ### getImages(callback)

-The article content's images of the web page.
+The article content' images of the web page.

 ### getHtmls(files, callback)